 Tattoos are popular ways to show friendship and love.
 People often have tattoos for which various symbols are used to express their bond with friends.
 A tattoo also might be obtained in memory of a friend or loved one who passed away or somehow was lost.

 The tattoo might have a special relationship to the friend (such as their name, sign, or favorite flower) or be more generic.
 Friends might have matching tattoos, either the same symbol or two symbols (such as a ying/yang, sun/moon) that can go together.

 One popular tattoo is a tree.
 A tree provides the option to represent more than two friends.
 Three trees, for instance, can represent different friends, with the size of the tree a symbol of the age and/or size of the friend.
 A tree can also have many branches, each a friend.

 The Irish, to bring up my maternal side, have many symbols of friendship.
 This includes Celtish symbols.
 The Celts originated in Europe before they moved on to England and Ireland.

 Claddagh symbol, commonly used as a ring or other jewelry, is a long-lasting Irish symbol for friendship.

-Named after a region of Ireland, the different parts of the ring symbolizes love (the heart), loyalty (the crown), and friendship (the hands).
+Named after a region of Ireland, the different parts of the ring symbolize love (the heart), loyalty (the crown), and friendship (the hands).
 Legend says that how you wear the ring is a sign of your relationship status from being single, to being in a relationship, and happily married.

-A Celtic friendship knot or triquetra (“three cornered”), was a popular symbol in medieval manuscripts, including the Book of Kells.
+A Celtic friendship knot or triquetra (“three-cornered”), was a popular symbol in medieval manuscripts, including the Book of Kells.
 The symbol eventually represented the Christian trinity, a sign of spiritual union.
 It can also be considered an eternal friendship symbol.

 The four leaf clover is a sign of good luck.
 Each clover (news to me!) has a meaning: faith, hope, love, and luck.
 So, the third clover can be a symbol of friendship as well.